RIBTAS007/namaste-react/episode 06: Exploring the World/README.md

 - Our browsers block us to call the API from one origin to other origin i.e. from swiggy API to localhost.
 - We can use the CORS enable extension to resolve it.
 - **Tip:** Always use optional chaining when fetching data.

+## Loader

+- When we are fetching from the API , at that phase the sreen is shown empty.
+- One way to resolve it is to show a loader, but its not a optiomal option.
+- Their is a concept known as Shimmer UI.
+We load a fake page, until real data is updated.
+- Page loads -> render shimmer UI -> API call -> rerender.